-I often get asked by partners, customers and even colleagues how we decide what features and changes we support in Salesforce.
-I thought I’d share some inner secrets about how we went about this for the Spring ’21 release, and actually every release for the last two years.
+I often get asked by partners, customers, and even colleagues how we decide what features and changes we support in the coming Salesforce Releases Schedule.
+I thought I’d share some inner secrets about how we went about this for the Spring ’21 release, and every release for the last two years.

 Before we get into the detail, let’s first consider the main changes that come from Salesforce: